 Chicago White Sox U.S. Cellular Field

 U.S. Cellular had an average attendance of 21677 during the 2015 season.
 This park has the second best odds in the AL Central for snagging a foul ball as a result of the low attendance.
 The best sections will be sections 136-144, because more fouls travel down the 3B side than the 1B line.
-If the White Sox decide to extend netting, section 136 will not receive any balls.
+If the Chicago White Sox decide to extend netting, section 136 will not receive any balls.
 Section 145 is in a high probability, but non-hot zone section.
 If you choose to go to the opposite side, then fans should buy tickets somewhere in sections 119-128.

 Cleveland Indians Progressive Field

 Progressive Field had an average attendance of 17361 during the 2015 season.
-This park has the best odds in the AL Central for snagging a foul ball because of the low attendance.
+The Cleveland Indians’ home has the best odds in the AL Central for snagging a foul ball because of the low attendance.
 The best sections will be sections 159-167, because more fouls travel down the 3B side than the 1B line.
 With extended netting, section 159 will not receive any balls.
 Section 167 is in a high probability, but non-hot zone section.
 Given the anemic attendance, you can sit on the first base line in sections 146 through 138 and stand almost an equal chance of grabbing a foul ball.

 Detroit Tigers Comerica Park

-Comerica Park had an average attendance of 33655 during the 2015 season.
+The Detroit Tigers‘ home, Comerica Park, had an average attendance of 33655 during the 2015 season.
 This park has the worst odds in the AL Central for snagging a foul ball because of the high attendance.
 The best sections will be sections 132-137 since more fouls travel down the third base side than the first base line.
 With extended netting a possibility, section 133 may not receive any balls.
 Section 138 is in a high probability, but non-hot zone section.
 We’ve sat in 138 and can attest to this fact.
 Many fouls are hit to the near side of Section 138.
 If you choose to sit along the 1B side, then your best bets are sections 122-118.

 Kansas City Royals Kauffman Stadium